Our process begins with superior tonewoods.

 Not only are our acquisition and harvest methods environmentally friendly, our processing techniques set us apart.

-About 95% of the material processed is considered salvage.
+100% of the material processed by Alaska Specialty Woods is considered salvage.
 General salvage is used to glean through the chunks, slabs and debris left behind after the regular timber sales have been made.
 Since there is no forest canopy to protect the logs from the decaying effects from the sun, it must be dealt with quickly.
 Salvaging wood requires a lot more work.

 The selection of a tree must meet our rigorous standards in the woods.
 They also have to meet certain regulations before acquisitions.
 The tree cannot be near a stream, cave or sink hold, designated old growth habitat or wilderness area and wildlife can't be using it.
-However, even with our environmentally friendly harvesting techniques, the Forest Service and various environmental groups are making it more difficult.
-They would rather see it rot in the woods than get used.
+However, even with our environmentally friendly harvesting techniques, new regulations and a diminishing resource are making it more difficult to acquire.

 Whenever possible, we try to find wind blown trees.
 We feel this is utilizing the valuable resource of our forest without clear-cut logging.
-To find these trees in the woods, one really needs to be guided by the Creator, as the forest is so vast.
+To find these trees in the woods it takes patience and persistence, as the forest is so vast.